 Also, ask how the photographer will deliver the files; would it be through a private online gallery (so you can share it with family and friends)?
 Through Google Drive or Dropbox?
 Ideally, you should be getting a professional online gallery, if not, that's a yellow flag (not a killer but a yellow flag).

-- Color correction and enhancement.
+- Color correction.

 - Exposure adjustments.